devzery/devzery-ui-testcase-generator/README.md

 )
 @app.route('/htmlagent',methods=['POST'])

-    #.....Rest of the code remains the same
+    #.....The rest of the code remains the same

     for snippet in snippets:
         crew = TestCrew(str(snippet),llm=llm).kickoff_crew() #Pass your llm here

-    #Rest of the code remains the same.......
+    # The rest of the code remains the same.......
 ```

 Here is how you can use **ChatAnthropic LLM** for the application(https://python.langchain.com/v0.2/docs/integrations/platforms/anthropic/):

-- Run `pip install -U langchain-anthropic` To install dependencies (Please refer Langchain Docs).
+- Run `pip install -U langchain-anthropic` To install dependencies (Please refer to Langchain Docs).

 - Set up your necessary environment variables :
    - `ANTHROPIC_API_KEY`: Your Anthropic API key